lecritch/distributions_seattle-chicago-ds/README.md

 $ f(x)=\frac{1}{n} $

-Let's take the example of a twelve-sided die, and plot the PMF.
+Let's take the example of a twelve-sided die.

 The probability for rolling any number, is 1/12.